SEA-PHAGES/pdm_utils/docs/source/applications/data_pipeline/actinobacteriophage_db.rst

 .. figure:: ../../images/data_pipeline.jpg

-    Overview of the pipeline to maintain and update Actinobacteriophage
+    Overview of the pipeline to maintain and update Actino_Draft

 SEA-PHAGES genome sequencing and annotation
 -------------------------------------------